 The Trinity Zen Group is a weekly Zen Buddhist sitting group co-sponsored by the New Haven Zen Center and the Trinity College Office of Spiritual and Religious Life.
 People of all faiths – and no faith – are invited to learn and practice a centuries-old form of meditation that is both simple and profound.

-The group meets in the Crypt Chapel of the Trinity College Chapel at 7:00 p.m. each Tuesday evening (6:30 orientation for newcomers) during the academic year – except during weeks of major holidays.
+Normally, the group meets in the Crypt Chapel of the Trinity College Chapel at 7:00 p.m. each Monday evening (6:30 orientation for newcomers) during the academic year – except during weeks of major holidays.
 Individuals from outside the Trinity College community are welcome.

 The Crypt Chapel can be found by entering the west (front) door of the main chapel, walking up the main aisle, turning right and going under the gate, and proceeding down the stairs.